wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

         forge build
         ```

-        This will compile all the smart contracts in your project and generate the necessary ABI and bytecode files.
+        This will compile all the smart contracts in your project and generate the necessary ABI and bytecode files in a directory named `/out`.

     The expected output should be similar to this: